SpongePowered/SpongeDocs/source/contributing/howtogit.rst

 .. note::
-  All branches from the original repository will get forked too, you recieve an exact clone of the forked repo.
+  All branches from the original repository will get forked too, you receive an exact clone of the forked repo.

 .. image:: /images/contributing/repo-fork.svg
     :alt: Repo forking